This Ramadan, families around the world are waiting: not for comfort or luxury, but simply to survive.

 Zakat becomes due once your wealth reaches the Nisab threshold and remains above it for one lunar year.
 You can pay Zakat as soon as it becomes obligatory.
 Many Muslims prefer paying during Ramadan due to increased spiritual rewards, but it is valid to pay at any time once it is due.

 To calculate Zakat: add all your Zakat eligible assets such as cash savings, gold, silver, investments, business stock, rental income, and receivables.
 Then subtract short term debts and essential expenses.
 If the remaining amount is above the Nisab threshold, you pay two point five percent of that amount as Zakat.
-Or You can use our Zakat Calculator.
+Many Islamic charities, including Al Mustafa USA, provide an online Zakat calculator to simplify this process.

 No. Al Mustafa USA does not deduct any fees from Zakat funds.
 One hundred percent of your Zakat is delivered to those who are eligible to receive it, in full compliance with Islamic principles.

-Yes.
-Al Mustafa Welfare Trust USA follows a strict one hundred percent Zakat Policy.
+Al Mustafa Welfare Trust USA follows a strict 100% Zakat Policy.
 This means every single dollar of Zakat is distributed directly to eligible beneficiaries, with no administrative or operational deductions.